Silvio Berlusconi: Rubygate

+In January 2011, Berlusconi was placed under criminal investigation relating to El Mahroug for allegedly having sex with an underage prostitute and for abuse of office relating to her release from detention.
 On 15 February 2011, a judge indicted Berlusconi to stand trial on charges carrying up to 15 years in prison.
-Paying for sex with a minor in Italy is punished within a range of six months to three years imprisonment, while the crime of malfeasance in office (It: concussione) is more severely punished, from four years to twelve years imprisonment, as it is considered a type of extortion committed by a public officer.

 The fast-track trial opened on 6 April and was adjourned until 31 May.
 El Mahroug's lawyer said that Mahroug would not be attaching herself to the case as a civil complainant and denies that she ever made herself available for money.
 Another alleged victim, Giorgia Iafrate, also decided not to be a party to the case.
 In January 2013, judges rejected an application from Berlusconi's lawyers to have the trial adjourned so that it would not interfere with Italy's 2013 general election in which Berlusconi participated.

 On 24 June 2013, Berlusconi was found guilty of paying for sex with an underage prostitute and of abusing his office.
 He was sentenced to seven years in prison, one more year than had been requested by the prosecution, and banned from public office for life.
-In the trial, the prosecution claimed that Berlusconi had paid over 4.5 million euros in total for El Mahroug's services.
 Berlusconi appealed the sentence and his conviction was quashed a year later, on 18 July 2014.

-On 1 March 2019, the Moroccan model Imane Fadil, who was one of the main witnesses in the process, died in strange circumstances, allegedly killed by radioactive poisoning.

-In 2020, Wondery released a podcast about Berlusconi's rise and fall entitled Bunga Bunga hosted by comedienne Whitney Cummings.
+In 2020, Wondery released a podcast about Berlusconi's rise and fall entitled Bunga Bunga and hosted by comedienne Whitney Cummings.

 Panama Papers

 In April 2016, the Panama Papers scandal broke out; it was a leaked set of 11.5 million confidential documents that provide detailed information about more than 214,000 offshore companies listed by the Panamanian corporate service provider Mossack Fonseca, including the identities of shareholders and directors of the companies.
 The documents show how wealthy individuals, including public officials, hid their assets from public scrutiny.
-Berlusconi was cited in the list, along with his long-time partner at A.C.
-Milan, Adriano Galliani.
+Berlusconi was cited in the list, along with his long-time partner at AC Milan, Adriano Galliani.